 |Slot Machine Arcade||5.6 mi.||N||Jamaica|

-Lime Cay guests hoping to find some additional excitement might think about making the trip to Kingston, because it's nearby and is a particularly busy area of Jamaica.
-From the beach, Kingston isn't out of reach at six and a half miles (ten and a half kilometers) away.
+Lime Cay tourists hoping to find further attractions might think about heading over to Kingston, which is not far away and is an active, busy area.
+From the beach, Kingston is a car ride off, about six and a half miles (ten and a half kilometers) away.

 |Swiss Stores Cafe||(876) 922-8050||International||Informal||3.8 mi.||NNE|